How a Business is Divided in a Divorce in Arizona

 These corporations are known as tax pass-through corporations and are not subject to corporate taxes; although the owner pays taxes at his or her personal income tax rate.

-The status of a company as an S corporation can affect the value of the company due to the lack of corporate income taxes.
+The status of a company as an S corporation my affect the value of the company due to the lack of corporate income taxes.

-As a result, it is crucial to ensure your family law attorney fully understands the principles and practices of business evaluations and appraisals in the context of a divorce.
+As a result, it is crucial to ensure your family law attorney fully understands the principles and practices of business evaluations and appraisals in the context of a divorce in Arizona.

 Control Over a Business During a Divorce in Arizona